GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Similarly, you can create a kindness calendar for your students.
 Each day of the month would feature a simple act of kindness to be completed.
 As each act of kindness is completed, students color in the square for that date.

-You want these kindness activities to be doable, so think simple: giving high fives to six classmates, leaving a nice note in a library book, helping a parent without being asked, giving a compliment, holding open a door, etc.
+You want these kindness activities to be doable, so keep it simple: giving high-fives to six classmates, leaving a nice note in a library book, helping a parent without being asked, giving a compliment, holding a door open, etc.

 Volunteer Ideas for Kindness